 EndoscopyWhat is an Endoscopy?

-Using the endoscope, your doctor can look for ulcers, inflammation, tumors, infection, or bleeding.
-Tissue samples can be collected by biopsy, polyps can be removed, and bleeding can be treated through the endoscope.
-Endoscopy can reveal problems that do not show up on X-ray tests, and it can sometimes eliminate the need for exploratory surgery.
+During endoscopy your physician can look for ulcers, polyps, tumors, infection, or bleeding.
+Through the same endoscope tissue samples can be collected by biopsy, polyps can be removed, and bleeding can be treated.
+Endoscopy can reveal problems that are not identified on x-ray imaging tests.
+Endoscopy may sometimes eliminate the need for exploratory surgery.

 Colonoscopy is an outpatient procedure in which the large bowel (colon and rectum) is examined.
 Your doctor may perform the procedure to diagnose and treat, when possible, certain diseases of the lower gastrointestinal (GI) tract, which includes the rectum and colon.

 Upper endoscopy, also called esophagogastroduodenoscopy, or EGD, uses a thin scope with a light and camera at its tip to look inside of the upper digestive tract – the esophagus, stomach, and first part of the small intestine, called the duodenum.

 Endoscopic retrograde cholangiopancreatogram (ERCP) is a test that combines the use of a flexible, lighted scope (endoscope) with X-ray pictures to examine the tubes that drain the liver, gallbladder and pancreas.